If you have been admitted to a Science program, you will either do 1 term or 2 terms of BASE. Your courses will be selected for you.

 What to expect in your BASE courses

-In Academic Skills, you learn language and study skills that help you in your credit courses, such as
+In these courses, you learn language and study skills that help you in your credit courses, such as

 - Lecture listening and note-taking skills,